 About the Project

-The City of Naples has begun the Naples Beach Restoration & Water Quality Improvements Project, also known as the Naples Beach Stormwater Outfall Project that will significantly enhance water quality through a state-of-the-art stormwater treatment train, improve flood protection, reduce beach erosion, safeguard environmental species, and remove unsightly stormwater outfall pipes from Naples’ beautiful beaches.
+The Naples Beach Restoration & Water Quality Improvements Project, also known as the Naples Beach Stormwater Outfall Project is underway.
+The project will significantly enhance water quality through a state-of-the-art stormwater treatment train, improve flood protection, reduce beach erosion, safeguard environmental species, and remove unsightly stormwater outfall pipes from Naples’ beautiful beaches.
 Additionally, it will bolster the City’s resiliency to climate change and protect our coastal ecosystem.
 The new stormwater system will improve water quality that exceeds the State’s minimum standards, provide flood protection, and increase the City’s resiliency to the residents within the work area of Gulf Shore Boulevard.

 PUBLIC MEETING